nicoRogalski/cng-hello-backend/README.md

 - Tracing of gin (https://github.com/open-telemetry/opentelemetry-go-contrib/tree/main/instrumentation/github.com/gin-gonic/gin/otelgin)
 - Trace and spanId in logs
 - JWT validation (https://github.com/golang-jwt/jwt)
+- Cert parsing from oidc cert endpoint
+- Apply groups from jwt in the context
 - Implement readiness and live checks

 #

 ## In progress:

-### Security
-- Implement parsing of jwt secret from oidc provider

 ### Monitoring
 - Setup grafana that the dashboard is predefined